bodowd/bodowd.github.io/_posts/2024-07-23-faster-exact-molecule-match-umbra.md

 Postgres database to a duckdb file using the Postgres duckdb extension.
 This table contains ~2.4 million records.

+As a control experiment, I also ran the same query in Postgres with the RDKit extension (after constructing an index on the RDKit molecule object column).
+Note: the column names and table names may be different between the Postgres examples and the duckdb examples because I renamed the `compound_structures` table to `molecule` when importing the data to duckdb.

 ```sql
 > select count(*) from molecule;